Attendance at St George's

 Absence concerns flowchart.jpg

-Below is our attendance strategy, information about how Fixed penalty Notices are applied and our leave of absence request form.
+Below is our attendance strategy, information about how Fixed Penalty Notices are applied and the link to our leave of absence request Google form.

 Information on Wirral Council's attendance service can be found online: